SantiagoMartinezM/Explore-US-Bikeshare-Data/README.md

 ![Data sample from New York City dataset](https://video.udacity-data.com/topher/2018/March/5aa771dc_nyc-data/nyc-data.png)

-The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
+The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them (*[Chicago](https://www.divvybikes.com/system-data)*, *[New York City](https://www.citibikenyc.com/system-data)*, *[Washington](https://www.capitalbikeshare.com/system-data)*).
 These files had more columns and they differed in format in many cases.
 Some data wrangling has been performed to condense these files to the above core six columns.

 ### Statistics Computed
 * Popular times of travel